mistyyx/AI-Tax-Assistant/README.md

 ---

 ### **Limitations**
-- The chatbot requires **PyTorch** or **TensorFlow** to function fully.
+- The chatbot requires PyTorch or TensorFlow to work fully.
-- OCR quality depends on the clarity of scanned documents.
+- OCR accuracy depends on the quality of scanned documents.
-- Current tax rules are simplified and may not cover all real-world cases.
+- The tax computation is simplified and does not cover all tax regulations.

 ---